eduardapontel/shopping-list/README.md

 - **Checkbox Functionality**: Mark items as completed by clicking on the checkbox.
 - **Delete Items**: Remove items from the list with a simple click.
 - **Warning Notification**: A notification appears when an item is deleted, enhancing user experience.
+- **Responsive Design**: The layout adjusts across various screen sizes, ensuring a smooth experience on desktops, tablets, and mobile devices.

 <br>